dennervr/daily-wisdom/README.md

 A minimalist publication delivering daily wisdom through AI-generated articles on Philosophy, Science, and History.

-The purpose of this application is to provide quick and useful content on a daily basis that contributes to personal development in a distraction-free environment without advertisements.
+In a world overflowing with information, Daily Wisdom offers a moment of clarity.
+Each day, we deliver an article exploring timeless topics in philosophy, science, and history.
+Our goal is to provide accessible, thought-provoking content that enriches your understanding of the world and inspires deeper reflection—all in a distraction-free environment without advertisements.

 ## Features